“Getting the Competitive Start Fund (CSF) approval validated what we were trying to do and gave us the confidence to grow.”

 Being awarded the CSF in 2016 was a big turning point for the company.
 “Getting the CSF investment validated what we were trying to do and gave us the confidence to grow.
 The CSF also helped to get our product ready-to-sell, in terms of packaging, literature and finance for our first order.

 “There’s a bit of work involved in applying, but that work will stand to you in the future – it will help you to develop a robust business plan, a detailed presentation, and iron out any issues, such as applying for patent protection and getting your finances and projections together.
 It will also help you to create a clear vision of your company for the future.”

 Advice for companies planning to apply for future CSF calls

 - Martin’s advice is to get your business plan in place: “Know exactly where the money will be assigned within the business and make sure key areas are prioritised.”

 - Next: “Have a clear vision of what you want to achieve with the money, and where you want the company to be in five years’ time.
 If you don’t have much financial experience, you should speak with an accountant who will assist with the financial projections and P&Ls in the business plan.”

 - And: “Seek advice from someone who has been through the CSF process before.”

-Enterprise Ireland is launching a new Competitive Start Fund on Tuesday 24th September 2019 (the call closes on Tuesday 8th October 2019 at 3pm).
+Enterprise Ireland is launching a new Competitive Start Fund – All Sectors call on Tuesday 7th July 2020.
 Aiming to support early stage start-ups, this CSF is open to early stage companies in manufacturing and internationally traded services.